-The battle continues in West Virginia and Virginia, where we represent the Republican parties of those states.
+The battle continues in West Virginia and Virginia, where we represent the Republican Parties of those states.

-In the Colorado District Court, we have been representing the Colorado Republican Committee as it sought to defend its own First Amendment rights, and its own ability to choose presidential candidates.
-Today, on November 17, 2023, the state trial court has issued its ruling.
+In the Colorado District Court, we have been representing the Colorado Republican Committee as it sought to defend its own First Amendment rights and its own ability to choose presidential candidates.
+Today, on November 17, 2023, the state trial court issued its ruling.
 It has ordered that the Colorado Secretary of State place President Trump on the ballot.

 This ruling vindicates and protects the Colorado Republican Party’s rights and autonomy to make its own decision, according to its own rules, regarding who it places on its primary ballots – in this case, President Trump.
-It protects the rights of Colorado voters, and also the weight of the voters all over the country.
+It protects the rights of Colorado voters and also the weight of the voters all over the country.
 If the Petitioners had prevailed, everyone’s votes would have been watered down.
 President Trump’s Electoral College total votes possible would be reduced.

 The Petitioners’ claims amounted to a radical usurpation of the rights of the voters and even the rights of political parties to make political decisions.
-We stood in the gap for our client, Colorado’s Republican Party, and its Chair, Dave Williams, who courageously engaged this legal battle.
+We stood in the gap for our client, Colorado’s Republican Party, and its Chair, Dave Williams, who courageously engaged in this legal battle.
 The Petitioners had not even named our client in the lawsuit, trying to leave it out of the equation.
 But the Party contacted us and we intervened.
 The Party’s voice had to be heard.
 The Constitution was at stake.
 And we won.

 As we have been sharing with you, in state after state, the arguments for removing President Trump from the ballot have been rejected.
-Most recently, in Michigan the court there agreed with our amicus brief filed on behalf the Republican Party of Michigan and six other state Republican Parties (including Colorado) and recognized that political parties have the right to make their own decisions.
+Most recently in Michigan, the court there agreed with our amicus brief filed on behalf of the Republican Party of Michigan and six other state Republican Parties (including Colorado) and recognized that political parties have the right to make their own decisions.
 (That fight went up on appeal in Michigan earlier this week).
 Across the country, courts have been soundly rejecting these novel theories that would twist the law to kick a political rival off the ballot.
 Thankfully, courts across the spectrum have been recognizing the dangers of these arguments.
 For example, the Minnesota Supreme Court rejected these arguments.
-That Court recognized the obvious; a presidential primary “is an internal party election to serve internal party purposes.”
+That court recognized the obvious; a presidential primary “is an internal party election to serve internal party purposes.”

 The trend continues.
 The law prevails.
-Colorado Republican Party’s constitutional and statutory rights remain intact.
+The Colorado Republican Party’s constitutional and statutory rights remain intact.
 In fact, they are even stronger now.
 The decision is left to the political parties and the voters at the ballot box, the place where such questions should be decided.